kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0021 Certification procedures for products and articles.md

 \(d\) The aircraft must be flown at least five hours by the manufacturer.

-\(e\) The aircraft must be supplied with a provisional aircraft flight manual or other document and appropriate placards containing the limitations required by §§21.85(g), 91.317, and 121.207 of this chapter.
+\(e\) The aircraft must be supplied with a provisional aircraft flight manual or other document and appropriate placards containing the limitations required by §[[Volume 1/C Aircraft/0021 Certification procedures for products and articles.md#§21.85   Provisional amendments to type certificates.|§21.85]](g), 91.317, and 121.207 of this chapter.

 \[Doc.
 No. 5085, 29 FR 14571, Oct.
 24, 1964, as amended by Amdt.
 21-12, 31 FR 13389, Oct.
 15, 1966; Amdt.
 21-66, 54 FR 34329, Aug.
 18, 1989; Amdt.
 21-92, 74 FR 53390, Oct.
 16, 2009\]